51Degrees/device-detection-java/README.md

 ```
 This package includes the Cloud, Hash and Pattern APIs and will allow you to switch between them.

+On Windows platform, make sure to install `C++ Redistributable latest 14.2* or above`.
+This is required to use the Windows native binaries shipped with the Maven package.

 ### Manual Installation

 Make sure you have installed the build pre-requisites.